rorcraft/software-engineering/Tech/JVM/Garbage_Collection.md

 __Concurrent__

-- = single thread running along side with other threads.
+- = single thread running along side with other threads. (!= parallel)

 __Flags for young generation:__